Can Earth’s plants keep up with us?

 Imhoff ’s next step was to measure the amount of net primary production that humans use worldwide in an average year, and then tie it to cultural consumption habits.
 To do that, he turned to statistics from the United Nations Food and Agricultural Organization (FAO) on food and fiber consumption by country, taking the data from 1995 as a typical year that matched the satellite timeline.
 He said, “We divided the consumption statistics into food, both plant- and animal-derived; and fiber, including wood, wood-based fuel, and paper.
 Then, we backed out what you would need to see in the field to get those products,” he said.
 “This way, we could double-check what the AVHRR data would have shown in the field with what the consumption statistics indicated was actually used.”

-Next, Imhoff requested the Gridded Population of the World (GPW) data set, which provides population numbers and density on a regular latitude-longitude grid, from the NASA Socioeconomic Data and Applications Center (SEDAC).
+Next, Imhoff requested the Gridded Population of the World (GPW) data set, which provides population numbers and density on a regular latitude-longitude grid, from NASA's Socioeconomic Data and Applications Center (SEDAC).
 “We overlaid the consumption data on the population map and ended up with a gridded surface map showing the amount of net primary production required to support the consumption habits of different human populations all over the world.”
 This map gave Imhoff the information he needed to compare production supply with human demand.

 Keeping up with demand